 We know that if we do this, we will be making a positive and lasting impact on the health and wellbeing of people and communities in North Yorkshire.

-You can see some of the things that people have said recently in the "You told us ..." bubbles which appear throughout this strategy.
+You can see some of the things that people have said recently in the "What people have told us they want from this strategy" sections which appear throughout this document.

 Why do we need to change?